 Perhaps you have noticed that iron food supplements almost always contain ascorbic acid (vitamin C) in its synthetic form.
 Vitamin C contributes to iron absorption and, thus plays an important role in iron food supplements.
-You can also find Acerola cherry pills and powder in food supplements as these are natural sources of vitamin C. Nôgel´s iron food supplements contain organic certified freeze-dried Acerola cherry powder.
+You can also find Acerola cherry pills and powder in food supplements as these are natural sources of vitamin C. Nôgel´s iron food supplements contain freeze-dried Acerola cherry powder.

 What is the difference between synthetic ascorbic acid and natural Acerola cherry powder?